dib-lab/genome-grist/doc/configuring.md

 picklist: ""

 # sourmash_database_threshold_bp: sets the --threshold-bp minimum match
 # size of sourmash prefetch and gather.
-This will exclude matches with
+Matches with smaller overlaps
-# smaller overlaps than this from being considered.
+# than this will be excluded from consideration.
 # DEFAULT: 1e5
 sourmash_database_threshold_bp: 10000